gridscale/terraform-provider-gridscale/website/docs/r/storage.html.md

     * `hostname` - (Optional) The hostname of the installed server (ignored for private templates and public windows templates).

 ~> **Note** When using official templates using either a password and password_type or at least one SSH public key is required.
 This is not the case when using custom templates.
+For official templates password authentication for SSH is enabled by default, so be sure to pick a strong password.

 ## Attributes